jefftranter/8080/disasm/README.md

 should work on any platform that supports Python.
 See the source code for more details.

+Also available is a version that disassembles code for the Z80 microprocessor.
+It is not yet complete.

 The files ex1.bin, ex2.bin, and ex3.bin are some example binary files that can be used to test the disassembler.